LD4P/arm/modeling_recommendations/style_period.md

 Areas for Future Research
 ---------
 - Alignment with or use of VRA Style/Period or other ontologies.
-- Is it valuable to define the StylePeriod class if these will always be implemented via vocabularies?
-One would never assert a relationship to a resource of type StylePeriod, without using a particular vocabulary term to specify _which_ style/period.
-This contrasts with the use of a Binding class to assert that a resource has a Binding, without using a vocabulary term to specify a more specific type of Binding.
 - Modeling of technique and instrumentation.
 > - In some cases there are relationships between technique and style/period.
 E.g., <a href="http://vocab.getty.edu/aat/300067450">pointillism</a> from the Processes and Techniques Hierarchy, and <a href="http://vocab.getty.edu/aat/300021505">Neo-Impressionist</a> from the Styles and Periods Hierarchy.
 > - There are frequently relationships between technique and instrumentation - e.g., dry-point designates both an engraving tool and the intaglio technique that uses this tool.
 How should these be modeled?